Best Brake Fluid Testers (2026) – Top Picks for Accurate Results

 01. ITEQ Brake Fluid Tester Pen

-The ITEQ Brake fluid tester pen is high quality and fast fluid tester that has 5 LED indicators that are calibrated for cars using DOT3 and DOT4 fluids.
+The ITEQ Brake fluid tester pen is a high-quality, fast fluid tester with 5 LED indicators calibrated for cars using DOT3 and DOT4 fluids.
 To use it, you only need to turn it on by pressing the power button on top.
-Green color shows no water, yellow/yellow 1% of water, red 3%, and red/red 4% water content.
+Green indicates no water, yellow/yellow 1% water, red 3%, and red/red 4% water content.
 A red color tells you that the brake fluid needs to be changed.
-After each use, its test probe should be washed with tap water.
+After each use, the test probe should be washed with tap water.

-The ITEQ tester is calibrated only for DOT4 and DOT3 fluids but not for DOT5.
-In case your skin comes into contact with the brake fluid, wash the affected part thoroughly.
+The ITEQ tester is calibrated only for DOT4 and DOT3 fluids, but not for DOT5.
+If your skin comes into contact with the brake fluid, wash the affected area thoroughly.

 • It takes only Seconds to get the Results